Map Name: 2025-2026 Bowbells Elementary School Continuous Plan - Copy

 • Invite industry professionals to come into classrooms to share knowledge about specific topics.

-• Offer career counseling services for all students.
+• Offer counseling services for all students.

 • Use engagement activities in every classroom every day.